andreasfuhr/sciplot/README.md

 * Write instructions on how to use the package
 * Address potential issues with user defined themes and updating sciplot
 * Move sciplot methods not used by the user outside of `sciplot.main`
+* Create troubleshooting guide.
+Include:
+    * How to handle LaTeX problems
+    * Save figure BEFORE `plt.show()`
+    * How to reset Matplotlib library

 ### Table of proposed themes not yet implemented: